syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

 {%endhighlight%}

-### You should also check for package updates on a regular basis.
+You should also check for package updates on a regular basis.
 There are three ways to do this.
 First, you can use the menus in RStudio: Tools > Check for Package Updates.
 Second, you can go the Package tab in RStudio and click "Check for Updates."
 Third, you can run this command: update.packages().

-### When you finish working in R, you may want to unload or remove packages that you may not use again soon.
+When you finish working in R, you may want to unload or remove packages that you may not use again soon.
 By default, R unloads all packages when it quits.
 If you want to unload them before then, you have two options.
 First, you can go to the Packages tab in RStudio and uncheck the packages one by one.
 Second, you can use the detach() command, like this: detach("package:ggplot2", unload = TRUE).

-### If you would like to delete a package, use remove.packages(), like this: remove.packages("psytabs").
+If you would like to delete a package, use remove.packages(), like this: remove.packages("psytabs").
 This trashes the packages.
 If you want to use a deleted package again you need to download it and reinstall it.

 ## R’s datasets package

-### The built-in package "datasets" makes it easy to experiment with R's procedures using real data.
+The built-in package "datasets" makes it easy to experiment with R's procedures using real data.
 Although this package is part of R's base installation, you must load it.
 You can either select it in the Packages tab or enter library("datasets") or require("datasets").
 You can see a list of the available data sets by typing data() or by going to the [R Datasets](http://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html)[ ](http://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html)[Package](http://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html)[ ](http://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html)list.

-### For more information on a particular data set, you can search R Help by typing “?” and the name of the dataset with no space: ?airmiles.
+For more information on a particular data set, you can search R Help by typing “?” and the name of the dataset with no space: ?airmiles.
 You can also see the contents of the dataset by entering its name: airmiles.
 To see the structure of the dataset, use str(), like this: str(airmiles).
 This shows you what kind of data set it is, how many observations and variables it has, and the first few values.

-IWhen you are ready to work with the dataset, you can load it with data(), like this: data(airmiles).
+When you are ready to work with the dataset, you can load it with data(), like this: data(airmiles).
 It appears in the Environment tab in the top right of RStudio.

-### ’s built-in datasets are a wonderful resource.
+R’s built-in datasets are a wonderful resource.
 You can use them to try out different functions and procedures without having to find or enter data.
 You can learn all about datasets here.

 ## Entering data manually

-### R is flexible in that it allows you to get data into the program in many different ways.
+R is flexible in that it allows you to get data into the program in many different ways.

-### The simplest, but not always the fastest, is to enter the data right into R. When you only have a handful of values, then this method might make sense.
+The simplest, but not always the fastest, is to enter the data right into R. When you only have a handful of values, then this method might make sense.

-### IWhen you want to create patterned data, you have two common choices.
+IWhen you want to create patterned data, you have two common choices.
 First, the colon operator “:” creates a set of sequential integer values.
 For example:

 {%highlight r%}